Liz & Dick: Reception

-Critical response

 Liz & Dick received generally negative reviews from contemporary film critics.
-At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the film received an average score of 26, which indicates "generally unfavorable reviews", based on 27 reviews.
+On Metacritic, the film has a weighted average score of 26 out of 100, based on 27 reviews, indicating "generally unfavorable" reviews.

 Joanne Ostrow of The Denver Post stated that "no matter what you think of the actors, the great period stylings, not to mention Cleopatra-period costumes, make this jewel-encrusted, cocktail-soaked, often tragic saga a rip-roaring good time".
 Matt Roush of TV Guide panned the film, calling it "an epic of pathetic miscasting" and "laughably inept".
 David Wiegand of the San Francisco Chronicle stated that the film is "so terrible, you'll need to ice your face when it's over to ease the pain of wincing for two hours" and "the performances range from barely adequate to terrible.
 That would be Bowler in the "barely adequate" slot and Lohan, well, in the other one."
 Jeff Simon of The Buffalo News noted, based on a consensus of other reviews, that "it's the howler everyone expected" and openly mused that the film could end Lohan's acting career.
 The Hollywood Reporter called Lohan's performance in Liz & Dick "spectacularly bad", likening her take on Elizabeth Taylor as "half train wreck, half SNL skit".
-Entertainment Weekly mocked the actress's "frozen face" and "blank stare" and called the film a "dinky, tin-eared production".
+Ken Tucker of Entertainment Weekly mocked the actress's "frozen face" and "blank stare" and called the film a "dinky, tin-eared production".
 Rob Salem of the Toronto Star criticized the film's script written by Christopher Monger as being "written in crayon".

 Not all reviews were totally negative.
 Joyce Slaton of Common Sense Media thought the film to be "campy and overwrought", but "great fun".
 Bill Harris of QMI Agency chastised his fellow critics when he reviewed the film for the Toronto Sun, writing:

-He concluded by stating that he thinks Bowler did a terrific job, "And Lindsay Lohan?
+He concluded by saying that he thinks Bowler did a terrific job, "And Lindsay Lohan?
 Well, at least keep your expectations realistic, okay?"
+Richard Brody of The New Yorker compared Lohan to Taylor: "one of the most impulsively, spontaneously emotional actresses of our time portrays a similar performer," stating that, "For all the differences in their circumstances, accomplishments, and worlds—Lohan's performance (not her impersonation) is thrillingly immediate, not a composition of interpretive pieces but an incontrovertible, full-spectrum presence, even if the mirror itself is broken and some shards of character are still missing from view."
+In another analysis of the film's critical reception, Brody wrote: "Lindsay Lohan's performance in the rather mediocre TV film Liz & Dick (which, however—I should have mentioned—features the admirable script conceit of a virtual posthumous interview with the protagonists) received unfortunately (and unwarrantedly nasty) negative reviews," continuing, "Despite the gaps that Lohan's travails have torn in her career and the holes they have likely torn in her psyche, her very presence, in a movie such as Liz & Dick, comes packed with an intensity and an anguish that perhaps no other actor of her generation can offer, regardless of technical skill."